The University of Pittsburgh provides coverage for employees during both personal and University-related travel.

 - Have claims processed through UMPC Health Plan before making payment to providers outside the network.

 Through UPMC Health Insurance, University travelers are automatically eligible for Assist America services.
 Assist America services include emergency medical services such as help with hospital admissions, referrals to qualified physicians, and emergency medical evacuation.
-It also includes assistance with pre-trip preparation such as advisement on required immunizations and location of medical facilities at your destination.
-You can search for information at www.assistamerica.com before or during your trip for help.
+In addition, it also provides assistance with trip preparation such as advisement on required immunizations and location of medical facilities at your destination.
+You can search for information at assistamerica.com before or during your trip for help.

 You will need to take the following steps to obtain the University of Pittsburgh’s Assist America Identification Card with the Reference Number: